|Implemented on||May 2018|

 This policy applies to all staff, contractors and others working on behalf of the UK Statistics Authority and its executive office, the ONS.
 This policy applies to all functions and activities undertaken by the UK Statistics Authority that involve the use of personal data.Back to table of contents

-In the UK, Data Protection Legislation is set out in a combination of the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
-Together, these two pieces of legislation determine how and when organisations such as the UK Statistics Authority can process personal data.Back to table of contents
+In the UK, Data Protection Legislation is primarily set out in the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018, and determines how and when organisations, such as UK Statistics Authority, can process personal data.Back to table of contents

 The UK Statistics Authority takes data protection seriously and adheres to the UK GDPR principles, in all its business interactions that involve the processing of personal data.
 The UK GDPR principles state that personal data shall be: